dbcook/cave-servo/servo_controller/design_docs/hand_paddle_design.md

 |  7   | AN_RATE  | YEL     | Analog rate, 10K pot across 5V.
 0V => fine track, 5V => Max slew
 |  8   | nc       | ORG     | NO CONNECT / SPARE

 For this we need a minimum 7-conductor 22AWG cable.
-It probably does not have to be shielded since the signals are very low frequency.
+It does not have to be shielded since the signals are very low frequency.
 At present I am intending to do this inside the box with discrete 22AWG wires on an XH style connector pair for disconnect from the MaxPCB4 card, leading to an 8-pin Amphenol panel connector.
 The paddle will be attached to the panel via an 8-conductor unshielded cable with Amphenol 8-pin cable mount connectors on either end.

-The AN_RATE signal will be connector to the "AUX4" signal on the MaxPCB4, which is A8 / D22 on the Teensy.
-This pin was previously used for PEC in earlier MaxPCB versions, but on the MaxPCB4 it's now free.
-That pin is routed to the DB15 on the board, but since the DB15 is now only supporting the external GPS module, I'm going to attach AN_RATE to the underside of the board, soldering it to the pin 8 pad and epoxying the wire down for strain relief.

 ## ASCOM Interface